What used to be Attilla Danko's

 -Ingrid

-PS.
-Yes, I'm still adding new charts as requests come in.
 PPS.
 Yes, I know the smoke maps are broken.

 I've left Attilla's original description about the charts here below.
+(The "some colleagues"... turned out to be just me.)

 Colleagues

-Because of declining health, I recently asked some colleauges to healp with the great many mails I get from chart users and sponsors.
+Because of declining health, I recently asked some colleauges to help with the great many mails I get from chart users and sponsors.
 So someone other than Attilla Danko may reply.
 Also, although in the past I've been able service chart and sponsor requests within a day (sometimes within an hour) that might be considerably extended.
 Your patience is appreciated.

 Me